The Fundamentals of Successful Work-Based Learning Programs

 What Does Work-Based Learning Look Like?

-In theory, instructional strategies or programs that connect the classroom and the workplace can be considered work-based learning.
+In theory, any instructional strategies or programs that connect the classroom and the workplace can be considered work-based learning.
 In practice, work-based learning most often takes the form of in-person exposure to a specific workplace.

-Students need to have a basic understanding of the careers are available to them before they can select a workplace or a specific job to visit.
+Students need to have a basic understanding of the careers that are available to them before they can select a workplace or a specific job to visit.
 Career exploration is mainly conducted at school or online using future readiness tools like Xello.

 Most school districts offer college and career readiness curricula that give students a window into the options available to them.
 This often means setting up personalized profiles on online solutions that help them identify their strengths and interests – and connecting them to careers.
 Other helpful career exploration activities include:

-Assignments in which students uncover everything from working conditions to salary to educational requirements for specific careers.
+In-school career simulations: Assignments in which students uncover everything from working conditions to salary to educational requirements for specific careers.

 Workplace Tours